 4th Canadian Mounted Rifles - S. G. Bennett - Murray Printing Company Ltd, Toronto - 1926 - is a Regimental History, with a full and detailed account of the 4th CMR from 1914 to 1919.
 A rare and expensive book.
 Grab it if you see it.

-Alternatively, and of great news, is that this book is now available, free, on the web: 4th CMR Regimental History will take you there.
+Alternatively, this book is available, free, on-line: 4th CMR Regimental History will take you there.
 Select from any of the varied formats now available from the menu on the left of their page.
 An invaluable development for 4th CMR researchers.

 An American Soldier - Houghton Mifflin Co, USA - 1918 - A collection of letters from Lt.
 Edwin Austin Abbey to his family.
 Lt.
 Abbey was assigned to the 4th CMR in December 1916, following his return to the Front from England after being wounded.
 He fell at Vimy Ridge in April 1917.
 An interesting account of an American who, eager to join the war, does so like many others via Canada, who then falls at the largest of the Canadian victories.